X-oss-byte/SSHstart/README.md

 ## Building

 SSHStart is built with Visual Studio, which offers the easiest way to build SSHStart.
 The installer is built from `install.iss` with Inno Setup.
+Tests can also be run in Visual Studio.
+They are located in the "tests" project.

 ## Screenshot